aperture-sh/tyler/README.md

 License
 -------

-SuperCharger is licensed under the
+Tyler is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Unless required by applicable law or agreed to in writing, software